packit/packit.dev/content/docs/actions.md

 **create-archive** - is expected to return a relative path to the archive - relative within the repository.
 If there are more steps, then one of them has to return the archive name.

 **fix-spec-file** — this action updates the specfile so it's possible to have the spec reference
                     the tarball and unpack it.
 This method tries to perform 3 operations on a spec file:

-1. Replaces Source configured by [`spec_source_id`](/docs/configuration/#spec_source_id) (default `Source0`) with a local path to the generated tarball
+1. It replaces Source configured by [`spec_source_id`](/docs/configuration/#spec_source_id) (default `Source0`) with a local path to the generated tarball
-2. Changes first `%setup` (or `%autosetup`) macro in `%prep` and adds `-n` so the generated tarball can be unpacked (it tries to extract the directory name directly from archive or uses the configured [`archive_root_dir_template`](/docs/configuration#archive_root_dir_template))
+2. It changes the first `%setup` (or `%autosetup`) macro in `%prep` and adds `-n` so the generated tarball can be unpacked (it tries to extract the directory name directly from the archive or uses the configured [`archive_root_dir_template`](/docs/configuration#archive_root_dir_template))
-3. Changes %version
+3. It changes %version

-As an example how to use this, a package may define more Sources - in such a case, default implementation of `fix-spec-file` won't be able to update `%prep` correctly.
+For example a package may define multiple Sources.
+In such cases, the default implementation of `fix-spec-file` won't be able to update `%prep` correctly.
 You can write a simple shell script which will be run with the `cwd` set to the root of the repository and use `sed` to set the new Sources correctly, e.g. `sed -i my_specfile_path -e "s/https.*only-vendor.tar.xz/my_correct_tarball_path/"`